tigera-solutions/cc-aks-shift-left-workshop/modules/module-8-zerotrust.md

-# Module 8 - Enable Zerotrust Action Controls
+# Module 8 - Zero-trust access control using Network Policy Recommender

 Reduce the attack surface of the application by implementing a zero-trust security policy.